b3-exmo/b3-exmo.github.io/docs/Prophets/index.md

 comments: true
 ---
 # 👨‍💼 Prophets
-Asking “is he speaking as a prophet or a man?” presupposes there are moments when a prophet ceases to be a man with flaws and agency, and the ability to be wrong.
+Asking “is he speaking as a prophet or a man?” assumes that there are moments when a prophet ceases to be a man with flaws and agency, and the ability to be wrong.
 There is never such a moment, so we are never absolved of our responsibility to confirm truth for ourselves.

 No, I don't think it's reasonable to demand that every word to come out of their mouth to be [[Infallibility#Thought exercise|profound or publicly scrutinized]].
 I do, however, think it's reasonable to expect dignity and credence whenever a prophet has an audience with the intention of listening.
 If Gordon Hinckley is standing behind a pulpit, his words in that moment carry more weight than if he's chilling at home in his PJ's.
 I understand that there is a difference here.
 I also understand that when Brigham Young is speaking to an audience who reveres him as a divinely appointed leader, that carries more weight theologically than when he's berating wife #23 for whatever domestic matter.